starthubhq/cli/docs/runner.md

 Recursively resolves all dependencies by following this algorithm:

 1. **Check for circular dependencies** - Prevent infinite recursion
-2. **Download action metadata** - Get basic information about the action
-3. **Construct storage URL** - Build the path to the starthub-lock.json file in the artifacts folder
+2. **Construct storage URL** - Build the path to the starthub-lock.json file in the artifacts folder
-4. **Download and parse starthub-lock.json** - Get the action lock file
+3. **Download and parse starthub-lock.json** - Get the action lock file
+4. **Handle action type**:
+   - **WASM/Docker actions**: Download and extract artifacts.zip from the same location
-5. **Recursively resolve each step** - Continue until all dependencies are atomic
+   - **Composition actions**: Recursively process each step until all dependencies are atomic

 ### 3. Execution Plan
 Represents the resolved dependency graph ready for execution.
 It contains an ordered list of execution steps and working directory configuration.